You want a lot from your virtual desktops, but they ask for a lot in return. Keep CPU, memory, storage and display

 More desktop virtualization project resources

-Your guide to
+Your guide to planning a VDI project

 The more memory, the better -- right?
 This guideline has been the case with computing for a long time, but it goes double for desktop virtualization.
 Unlike a server virtualization solution with a hypervisor, which has little overhead (depending on the hypervisor, of course), desktop VMs run along with whatever other applications are running in a conventional OS.